d-smith/cleaning-data/README.md

 The script performs the following processing:

-1. The existence of the dataset directory and training and test subdirectories is verified.
+1. The existence of the dataset directory and training and test subdirectories are verified.
 2. The dplyr library is loaded
 3. The sensor data, activity labels, and subject id files are loaded and combined into a single data frame for both the training data and the test data.
-4. The test and training data frames are then combined into a single data frame, and are then labeled with the subject id, the activity label, and the features provided in features.txt with the dataset.
+4. The test and training data frames are then combined into a single data frame and labeled with the subject id, the activity label, and the features provided in features.txt with the dataset.
-5. The features of interest for the project, those given mean and standard deviations for sensor measurements, are extracted from the data set (along with the subject id and activity label)
+5. The features of interest for the project, those giving mean and standard deviations for sensor measurements, are extracted from the data set (along with the subject id and activity label)
 6. The data is then summarized using the dplyr group_by and summarise_each functions.